shermszz/FullStackOpen/README.md

 - **Error Handling**: Added user notifications and error messages for better UX.
 - **External APIs**: Integrated with REST Countries API and weather services.
 - **Module Structure**: Organized code into reusable services and components.
+- **Backend Development**: Built RESTful APIs using Node.js and Express.
+- **Database Integration**: Connected application to MongoDB using Mongoose.
+- **Deployment**: Deployed full-stack application to production using Render.
+- **Code Quality**: Implemented ESLint for consistent code style and error checking.

 ---